breatheco-de/the-misspell-chalenge/README.md

 <!-- endhide -->
 Learning in public means collaboration, and you don't have to be an expert to collaborate.
 Misspells come to the rescue!

-The perfect ice-breaker for open-source contributions; fixing a misspell is easy and requires almost no GitHub or git expertise.
+The perfect ice-breaker for open-source contributions; fixing a misspell is easy and requires almost no GitHub or Git expertise.

 ## 📝 Instructions